 The core content of the course will be covered by lecture notes, lab notes and homework problems.
 However, reading the literature is recommended in order to put the course material into context.
-There is no mandatory course book, but the following is recommended and will be followed in the lectures:
+There is no mandatory course book, but the following book will be followed in the lectures: